 Sharp's CEO made an announcement last September that the company would be making a new attempt at the European market.
 Now, some eight months later, a line-up leak confirms these intentions – backed by the huge funding and manufacturing base of Foxconn, Sharp smartphones are more likely than ever to reach European soil.
 But we should not forget the sad fact that these won't be real Sharps, the Japanese gems we are so fond of, but Chinese copycats instead, manufactured by FIH Mobile Limited.

-As you can see in the image, five models will be launched, yet only one will bear semblance to a Japanese Sharp: the E-F1 flagship that comes with a high-resolution IGZO screen, the latest and greatest Qualcomm Snapdragon 845 processor, and the same cameras found on the Aquos R that was released last year in Japan.
-The E-F1 is basically an improved Aquos R – perhaps the same as the Aquos R2, which is rumoured for inclusion in the Summer 2018 collections of Japanese carriers?
+As you can see in the image, five models will be launched, yet only one looks like an actual Japanese Sharp: the E-F1 flagship that comes with a high-resolution IGZO screen, the latest and greatest Qualcomm Snapdragon 845 processor, and the same (enhanced) cameras found on the Aquos R that was released last year in Japan.
+The E-F1 is basically an improved Aquos R – the Aquos R2, which is rumoured for inclusion in the Summer 2018 collections of Japanese carriers.
+[EDIT: As we saw a month later, this is indeed the Aquos R2.]

 The E-P1 is the same as the Chinese Aquos S3, freshly launched at the end of March, only with the SDM 660 processor and 6 GB of RAM (vs. SDM630 and 4 GB).
 The same specs are very likely to reach Eastern-Asian markets, too, under the Aquos S3 Plus monicker.